 Materials in contact with food are checked by Environmental Health Officers to ensure they meet specified standards.
 Items routinely checked include crockery/cutlery, equipment, disposable food containers, and packaging.

-Labelling of food is necessary to provide consumers with sufficient information to enable them to make an informed choice, and then to handle, store and prepare the food safely.
-It is an offence to sell foods that are not properly labelled, or are labelled in a way that is misleading to consumers.
+Labelling of food is required to give consumers enough information to help them to make an informed choice, and then to handle, store and prepare the food safely.
+It is an offence to sell foods that are not properly labelled, or are labelled in a way that confuses consumers.

 Generally, pre-packed products must be labelled with the following information:

 - a list of ingredients in descending weight order, including additives

 - an indication of minimum durability ('use by' or 'best before' date)